Chicago's faithful rejoice as church services return to 'normal' amid full reopening

 In the city's South Side, faith leaders like Dr. Horace Smith, a physician and pastor at the Apostolic Faith Church, helped prepare for the church's full reopening day one step further.

-"I understood in the very beginning that the only way out of this pandemic was either to get COVID or a vaccine," he said.
+"I understood in the very beginning that the only way out of this pandemic was either to get COVID or a vaccine," Dr. Smith said.

 By linking its congregation directly to the science, they hosted town halls and vaccination clinics on-site for weeks, vaccinating more than 4,000 people.